 There are a couple of reasons why having an email list is essential for artists.
 First of all, a list of email addresses provides a way to stay in touch with your followers and fans.
-When you have new work to show or an upcoming event, you can let your email subscribers know first.
-The newsletters you send will build trust and loyalty with your audience, which can result in more sales in the future.
+You can let your email subscribers know when you have new work to show or an upcoming event.
+The newsletters you send will build trust and loyalty with your audience, resulting in more sales in the future.

-If you are serious about selling your art online, one of the first things you should do is is start measuring your ROI (Return On Investment).
-Analyzing your ROI will help you gauge which marketing strategies are working well for your brand and which ones are having little to no effect.
+If you are serious about selling your art online, one of the first things you should do is start measuring your ROI (Return On Investment).
+Analyzing your ROI will help you gauge which marketing strategies are working well for your brand and which ones have little to no effect.

 Register For An Email Service

 Before you start building a mailing list, you will want to register for an email service.

 After you have signed up for an email service, add the people interested in joining your email list.
 Just make sure that the people you are adding to the email list have permitted you to do so.
 If they have not, your emails to them will be considered spam and could start bouncing back.

 The easiest way to grow your email list is by asking your family and friends to sign up.
 Start with people you know, and then increase your list by having option email forms on your social media accounts and website.

 Send an email to everyone you have contact with and let them know that you are starting a newsletter, and if they join your list, they will be able to stay up-to-date on your latest work.
 In your email, be sure to include a link to where they can sign up.

 Now that you have some names on your email list, you will want to take some time to learn what other artists are doing with their lists.

 Sign up for several artists’ email lists and note what type of content they are sending to their followers.